-Call your doctor if you have signs that your body is not responding to this medicine (pale skin, feeling light-headed or short of breath, unusual tiredness, or lack of energy).
+Call your doctor if you have signs that your body is not responding to this medicine (pale skin, unusual tiredness, lack of energy, dizziness, fainting).

-If you need surgery, tell the surgeon ahead of time that you are using epoetin beta and methoxy polyethylene glycol.
+If you need surgery, tell your surgeon you currently use epoetin beta and methoxy polyethylene glycol.
 You may need to take medicine to prevent blood clots for a short time after your surgery.

-Store in the refrigerator.
-Do not freeze.
+Store prefilled syringes in the refrigerator.
+Do not freeze or shake.
 Keep the medicine in the original container until you are ready to give an injection.